metapolator/metapolator/working-UI-demo.md

 ![](http://mmiworks.net/metapolator/centricX.png)

 Righthand-side masters can be removed _(it is logical that removing the lefthand-side one involves a prior step of setting what the new centre of thinking is)_.
 When the mouse hovers the label of a righthand-side master, and after a 500ms timeout, a closing box appears nest to it.
 Clicking it **removes the master from the metapolation of every instance that lives on this design space**.

+When a master is removed from a design space (this can also be triggered by the removal of the master from the whole project) the metapolation is recalculated from the remaining slider settings.
+When it was the lefthand-side master that was removed from the project, then conceptually the following is done:

+1. the master that is on the righthand-side of the top slider is promoted to lefthand-side master; sliders are recalculated;
+* the doomed master is removed; the metapolation is recalculated;

 #### metapolation math
 To calculate the metapolation, express all the righthand side masters in terms of the lefthand master: